w3f/Grants-Program/applications/PJPE.md

 #### Product direction and advantages

-Analogous to MetaMask, browser extension wallets are more convenient to interact with DApp than mobile wallets.
+Analogous to MetaMask, browser extension wallets are convenient to interact with DApps.
 Plus is positioned as a browser extension wallet and has a first-mover advantage in the product direction.
 It focuses on the Polkadot ecosystem and enables more users to participate in the Polkadot ecosystem through customized and truly friendly interactive experience.

 #### How to maintain the wallet
 ...